nielsenjared/nielsenjared.github.io/content/blog/expert/index.md

 ![ Illustration of golden duck trophy ](./jarednielsen-expert.png)

 Expertise is a journey, not a destination.

-There are three simple steps we can take to become an expert in any domain:

-* Assume a growth mindset

-* Apply deliberate practice

-* Play to your strengths

-## How to Be an Expert

-Quadratic growth is terrible.

-For algorithms.

-But it’s desirable when it comes to our personal growth.
+Like most journeys, there's a time period where the destiation feels impossibly distant.

 In _Atomic Habits_, James Clear describes the phenomenon he calls “The Plateau of Latent Potential”.
 This is the time period in which you are learning a new skill or working on a project and it feels like you are not making progress.
 You think you should be progressing linearly, but what you don’t realize is that you are progressing quadratically, maybe even exponentially.